The primary advantage of IIR filters over FIR filters is that

 The Butterworth filter provides the best Taylor series approximation to the ideal lowpass filter response at analog frequencies Ω = 0 and Ω = ∞; for any order N, the magnitude squared response has 2N – 1 zero derivatives at these locations (maximally flat at Ω = 0 and Ω = ∞).
 Response is monotonic overall, decreasing smoothly from Ω = 0 to Ω = ∞. at Ω = 1.

-difference between the ideal and actual frequency response over the
+between the ideal and actual frequency response over the entire passband

 Rs dB in the stopband.
 Passband response is maximally flat.